-Discussion with the registered manager and review of staff personnel files confirmed that staff were recruited in line with Regulation 21 (1) (b), Schedule 2 of The Residential Care Homes Regulations (Northern Ireland) 2005.
+Discussion with the registered manager and review of two staff personnel files confirmed that staff were recruited in line with Regulation 21 (1) (b), Schedule 2 of The Residential Care Homes Regulations (Northern Ireland) 2005.
 Enhanced AccessNI disclosures were viewed by the registered manager for all staff prior to the commencement of employment.

-Arrangements were in place to monitor the registration status of staff with their professional body (where applicable).
+It was noted that the Enhanced AccessNI disclosures were contained within the recruitment files.
+The appropriate disposal of these was discussed with the registered manager who confirmed that these would be disposed of without delay.
+Arrangements were in place to monitor the registration status of staff with their professional body.